 How to Use a Mandala in Therapy

-Since a mandala is literally a circle created by letting your mind, hand and body wander across a canvas or piece of paper, you’re likely still wondering, how to use a mandala in therapy?
+Since mandala art is literally a circle created by letting your mind, hand and body wander across a canvas or piece of paper, you’re likely still wondering, how to use a mandala in therapy?
 After all, it’s a circle.

-There are actually several ways you can use a mandala in therapy, with three of our newfound favourites being:
+There are several ways you can use a mandala in therapy, with three of our newfound favourites being:

 The first is mandala meditation.
 If you’re new to Anxiety Gone, prepare to learn more and more about meditation because it truly is a huge component to overcoming anxiety naturally.
 You simply can’t heal your mind when your mind is a mess; meditation takes care of that while also offering a long list of benefits.